scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 #### Scale Performance

+*  Update the `cosmosBaseResourceUnit` (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) to scale throughput of Cosmos DB (By default the value is 10).

+Note:-
 * By default, the scalar DL schema loader enables autoscale of [Request Units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) (RU) for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
-* You can also scale the throughput of Cosmos DB by specifying `cosmosBaseResourceUnit` (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml).
 * Autoscale provisioned throughput in Azure Cosmos DB allows you to scale the throughput (RU/s).
 You can read more about this from the [Azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale).

 ### Monitor Cosmos DB